The Michigan Reform Plan

 Stronger schools and workforce pathways help Michigan lead in advanced manufacturing, clean energy, healthcare, and technology.
 Industrial renewal creates the jobs that make housing, education, and long-term growth more secure.

 Energy modernization lowers costs for households and employers while making the state more competitive.
 Infrastructure investment strengthens manufacturing, logistics, and regional development.
 Housing reform helps workers stay in the communities where opportunity is growing.
+The Clean Water Act works alongside MI-Care and the Energy Independence Plan to reduce the long-term public health and infrastructure costs that Michigan families are currently absorbing.

 And democracy reform helps ensure all of it stays accountable to the public.